 Since Chum are plankton eaters, small mini squid (usually called Mini Sardines or Michael Bait) are usually the most effective.
 Add shrimp Smelly Jelly to your squid leader and flasher or dodger.

-Chum do respond to colors, especially greens, purples and hot pinks.
-Ive found the most effective mini squid colors are distributed as Gold Star (Silver Horde) Mini Sardine in the following colors.
+Chum respond to colors, especially greens, purples and hot pinks.
+I’ve found the most effective mini squid colors are distributed as Gold Star (Silver Horde) Mini Sardine in the following colors.
 Green is always a good choice, color number in Mini Sardine is F54R.
-Purple, becoming my first choice for Chum, Mini Sardine FG138R.
+Purple has become my first choice for Chum, Mini Sardine FG138R.
 Last, but not least, a Michael Bait in color number MB181.
 If your tackle box lacks these colors, use green or purple squid and cut the tentacles by half.
 Rig these Mini Sardines with a 6/0 to 9/0 black or blue hook.
 These should be fished on a 23" to 26 leader.
-If you cant troll slow, lengthen the leader by 6 inches.
+If you can’t troll slow, lengthen the leader by 6 inches.
 Ideally, slow troll, Smelly Jelly, Hold On!

 Moochers can also do well targeting Chum.
 Moochers should fish the brackish saltwater areas off river mouths.

 One of my cohorts at Salmon University usually anchors in 6 to 10 feet of water at the mouth of the Nisqually.
 He rigs a herring below a dink float with about two to three feet of leader below.
 He pinches a split shot about a foot above the herring.
 Cast your herring out, let it drift and don’t spill your Guinness Stout when your rod tip slams down.